pasha112sergey/depop_extension/README.md

 });
 ```

-> 3. This function then gets the Gmail OAuth2 token, builds the message, and calls the Gmail API.
+> 3. The `sendGmailMultipart` function then gets the Gmail OAuth2 token, builds the message, and calls the Gmail API.
 Then, the callback to `sendGmailMultipart` decides whether the response to send to `popup.js` is a success or an error.
 It also updates the `shippedLinks` array in `chrome.storage.local` to keep track of what orders the user has already shipped.
+>
 > 4. If everything was successful, the email has been sent and the order will be marked as shipped by highlighting in yellow in `popup.html`.

-<br></br>

-### 2. Scraping the data from Depop's _selling hub_ page to obtain important order information.
+### 2. Scraping the data from Depop's _selling hub_ page to obtain necessary order information.

 > This is the biggest part of the application, and is the central logic that allows the whole app to work.
 >
 > Again, this responsibility is invoked by a message from `popup.js`.
 On click of the 'Get orders' button, `popup.js` sends a message of type `"get-data"`.
 Background's message listener picks it up and executes the request as follows.
 >
-> 1. Since the background lives in an independent context, we must inject a script into the depop _sellinghub_ webpage via `chrome.scripting.executeScript` on the current tab's ID.
+> 1. Since the background lives in an independent context, we must inject a script into the depop _selling hub_ webpage via `chrome.scripting.executeScript` on the current tab's ID.
+>
 > 2. Now that we have an injected script, we can read the page and its content using various selectors.
 Helper functions like `getInfo` and `testValidDate` make sure the receipts links we are selecting are valid by testing its status text.
-This text must contain 'Ship Order' to continue.
+For instance, the text must contain the 'Ship Order' text to continue.
+>
 > 3. After that, we follow the receipt link by calling `navigateToUrl`, which opens up **Depop's order details page**.
 On this page, we get all of the important data that we need for the order by calling `scrapeDataFromDom`.
 Through various selectors, this function extracts the images of items in the order, the username, the total, and gets the shipping label.
->    <br></br> > **_NOTE:_** _Clicking the 'Get Shipping Label' button calls depop's internal API to fetch a shipping label link from a service called goshippo.
+>     > **_NOTE:_** _Clicking the 'Get Shipping Label' button calls depop's internal API to fetch a shipping label link from a service called goshippo.
 I was not able to intercept this call because ManifestV3 does not allow blocking webRequests.
 Instead, I opted for clicking the button via the injected script and listening for a page redirect.
 Then, I grabbed the URL from that newly opened page and closed it quickly.
 Please let me know if you have any suggestions on using the API instead, as that will make the user experience smoother._

 > 4. After reading the page content and getting the shipping label, we update the stored orders in `chrome.storage.local` and send the response via an array, which I uncreatively called resultsArray.
 Each element of this array is a JavaScript object that contains the following fields:
 >